-Seahawks re-sign receiver Josh Gordon, though he still awaits reinstatement by NFL
+Seahawks re-sign receiver Josh Gordon, raising optimism he will be reinstated by NFL soon

 The Seahawks have re-signed receiver Josh Gordon, according to his agent, David Canter, who tweeted the news Thursday morning.

-Gordon, though, is not yet eligible to play as he remains suspended while waiting for reinstatement from the league, according to Ian Rapoport of The NFL Network.
+Gordon, though, is not yet eligible to play as he remains suspended while waiting for reinstatement from the league, according to the NFL Network’s Ian Rapoport.
+That he was signed, though, raises optimism that the Seahawks will soon get official word about Gordon from the league.

 Rapoport reported Gordon signed a one-year deal that can get him over $1 million a year once he is reinstated — Gordon applied for reinstatement from the league earlier this year after being indefinitely suspended last December for violating league policies on both substances of abuse and performance enhancing drugs.

-One report stated Gordon is likely to be suspended for at least two more games to fulfill an expected six-game suspended for PEDs, and then could be further suspended for the other violation.
+One report stated Gordon is likely to be suspended for at least two more games to fulfill an expected six-game suspension for performance-enhancing drugs, and then could be further suspended for the other violation.
 But that has not been confirmed by the league.

 The suspension last year was Gordon’s seventh by the league and eighth overall.

-Gordon played in five games for Seattle last year with seven catches for 139 yards after being claimed off waivers by the Patriots.
+Gordon played in five games for Seattle last year with seven catches for 139 yards after he was claimed when the Patriots waived him.

 He then was suspended following a game at Carolina in which his 58-yard reception helped fuel a 30-24 win.